ohmae/preference-activity-compat/README.md

         />
 ```

-6. Change tag to `SwitchPreferenceCompat` instead of `SwtichPreference` in xml of `PreferenceScreen`, if you need.
+### 6. Change tag to `SwitchPreferenceCompat` instead of `SwtichPreference` in xml of `PreferenceScreen`, if you need.

+(This is a constraint of PreferenceFragmentCompat rather than this library)

 ```xml
 <PreferenceScreen xmlns:android="http://schemas.android.com/apk/res/android">
 -     <SwitchPreference